lexus2k/pipeline/README.md

 - **Type-Safe Processing**: Leverage C++ templates to ensure type safety for data packets.
 - **Real-Time Processing**: Support for real-time data pipelines with minimal latency.
 - **Unit Testing Support**: Includes unit tests using Google Test for easy validation.
+- **Dynamic Pipeline Reconfiguration**: Allows on-the-fly adjustments to the pipeline structure to adapt to changing application needs.

 ---